zero-to-mastery/resources/generalResources.md

 * [Scrimba](https://scrimba.com/): A powerful new way of learning code.
 Play around with the instructors code any time, right in the player.

+* [HackerRank](https://www.hackerrank.com/): A place where you can practice coding, prepare for interviews, and get hired.

 * [HTMLCheatSheet](https://htmlcheatsheet.com/): A reference sheet for HTML, CSS, and JavaScript that includes helpful code structures (e.g. for setting up a blank page, tables, charts, etc.), and helpful tools such as an RGB color picker, iframe generator, and placeholder text generator.

 * [HTML Reference](https://htmlreference.io/): An online guide to HTML that features complete descriptions, and examples of usage for all HTML elements and attributes.